Naveed Khan

-Naveed Khan (王力威; born 7 January 2000) is a Pakistani-born Hong Kong professional footballer who currently plays as a winger for Hong Kong Premier League club Tai Po.
+Naveed Khan (王力威; born 7 January 2000) is a professional footballer who currently plays as a winger for Hong Kong Premier League club HKFC.
+Born in Pakistan, he acquired his HKSAR passport in March 2023.

-Early life

-At the age of 12, Khan started playing football.

 Club career

 Khan started his career with Eastern.
 On 27 March 2021, Khan made his league debut for Eastern during a 3–1 win over Rangers.
 On 28 October 2020, Khan scored his first 2 goals for Eastern during a 5–0 Sapling Cup win over Resources Capital.

 On 20 April 2022, Khan left Eastern.

-On 8 August 2022, Khan joined Tai Po.
+On 8 August, Khan joined Tai Po.

-International career
+On 21 July 2023, Khan joined North District.

+In August 2024, Khan joined Central & Western.

+On 1 August 2025, Khan returned to the top flight and joined HKFC.

+Personal life

+Born in Pakistan, Khan moved to Hong Kong at the age of five.
+He started playing football at the age of twelve.

-On 9 March 2023, Khan officially announced that he had received a Hong Kong passport after giving up his Pakistani passport, making him eligible to represent Hong Kong internationally.
+On 9 March 2023, Khan officially announced that he had received a HKSAR passport after giving up his Pakistani passport, making him eligible to represent Hong Kong internationally.